EmilDimanchev/Website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)

 # Interests to show in About widget
-interests:
+Specialties:
-- energy systems
+- Energy systems
-- policy design
+- Policy design
-- techno-economic modeling
+- Techno-economic modeling

 # Education to show in About widget